ImeneKHEpABD/FooBarQix1/README.md

 * 303   => FooFoo*Foo
 * 105   => FooBarQix*Bar
 * 10101 => FooQix**
+# Project type
+the given solution is a .Net toolkit that allows any other user to build his own application to evaluate the FooBarQix rules for a given string input
 # Installing
 In order to successfully compile the project solution, you will require to do the following:
    - Install Visual studio 2017 or later